 The bad news is that about half of pet owners decide to euthanize their pet because of the extreme pain the animal is in, the chances for recurrence of the condition, and the need for long-term management of heart disease even in cases in which the pet survives the initial crisis.

 An encouraging saddle thrombosis in cats treatment is medicinal leeching.
-Israeli borne veterinarian Dr. Sagiv Ben-Yakir has attained about a 90 percent success rate in returning cats with FATE to a normal life using leech therapy.
+Israeli borne veterinarian Dr. Sagiv Ben-Yakir has attained a 90 percent success rate in returning cats with FATE to a normal life using leech therapy.

 Prevention of the formation of added clots is also necessary.
 I recommend a supplement known as nattokinase for this purpose.